Powell stresses commitment to full employment and low rates

 President Joe Biden is pushing a $1.9 trillion economic rescue package that has raised concern among some economists about potential inflation, in part because millions of Americans who have been fortunate enough to keep jobs have accumulated significant savings.
 Once vaccines are more widely distributed, those savings could fuel a burst of spending beyond what still-decimated businesses could handle, spurring higher prices.

-Powell last month said any inflation that resulted would likely be temporary.
-On Wednesday, he highlighted the fact that inflation remained low even when unemployment fell to 3.5% just before the virus intensified.
+Last month, Powell suggested that any high inflation that resulted would likely be temporary.
+On Wednesday, he highlighted the fact that just before the virus intensified, inflation remained low even when unemployment fell to 3.5%.

 “There was every reason to expect that the labor market could have strengthened even further without causing a worrisome increase in inflation were it not for the onset of the pandemic,” he said.